learn-co-curriculum/cssi-prework-python-io/README.md

-# File I/O
+# File Input/Output
-Python has handy methods for manipulating file types besides other Python scripts.
-These methods allows us to access other files, manipulate them or create new files.
+Python has handy methods for manipulating files.
+These methods allows us to access other files, process them and create new files.
 These methods are helpful when wanting to use non-Pythonic data or when we want to store our output somewhere other than the terminal screen.

 ## Objectives